Skip to main content

 Individuals with AR-HIES due to DOCK8 deficiency have characteristics similar to STAT3 deficiency such as eczema, skin abscesses caused by Staphylococcus aureus, recurrent respiratory infections, mucocutaneous candidiasis, and other fungal infections.
 However, those with DOCK8 deficiency are distinguished from those with AD-HIES by the lack of joint, bone, and teeth changes.
 They tend to have frequent occurrences of severe, recurrent viral infections not seen in those individuals with STAT3-LOF.
 Individuals with DOCK8 deficiency often have frequent outbreaks caused by herpes simplex virus (cold sores or other skin lesions), herpes zoster virus (shingles), human papillomavirus (HPV; difficult-to-treat warts), and molluscum contagiosum, a viral skin infection that causes round, firm, painless bumps that can occur on any part of the body.

 Recurrent lung infections are common in DOCK8 deficiency, and they may also lead to chronic lung disease with damage to the airways (bronchiectasis) and lung tissues.
 However, cavitary lesions are not commonly seen in DOCK8 deficiency.
-DOCK8 deficiency is also associated with a higher incidence of pneumonia caused by the bacteria Pneumocystis jirovecii.
+DOCK8 deficiency is also associated with a higher incidence of pneumonia caused by the fungus Pneumocystis jirovecii.
 Liver disease can result from chronic infection with the parasite Cryptosporidia.

 Asthma and allergies can be more severe in DOCK8 deficiency, including food allergies manifesting with anaphylaxis.